 If your WFH office is in your bedroom, it’s incredibly important to create a strong separation between work and sleep so that you remain productive and can sleep well at night.
 Two things that can help with this are always making your bed and getting an ergonomic desk chair.
 It is more difficult (and less tempting) to get into a made-up bed, and having an ergonomic chair will make sitting at your desk more comfortable, minimizing the desire to lay down as often.”

-How to create separation if you work in the office or store
+How to create separation if you work in the office

 More than likely, you and your employees need some privacy from time to time to make calls, get in the zone, or collaborate with a small group of co-workers.
 Consider an office design that has a mix of closed offices and cubicles to give employees privacy when they need it.